|Objective||Measure the facade elements of a newly built house: walls, window finish, terrace ceiling, roof|

 PixPro software allows you to mark the points of an object with great precision (the accuracy is up to the centimeter).
 All it takes is to mark the point in 3 different photos and the software accurately calibrates that point automatically.

-This accurate point placement, allows you to mark even the hard to reach areas – for example the balcony ceiling or the window trim.
+This accurate point placement, allows you to mark even the obscured areas – for example the balcony ceiling or the window trim.

 By connecting points using lines, you can measure the sides of individual objects.
 And by connecting lines to create polygons, you can measure the surface area.
 Surface area can be calculated for symmetrical and asymmetrical geometrical shapes.
 It’s especially useful for uncommon projects.